-Language skills are the additional languages you are proficient in besides the language your resume is written in.
+Language skills are the ability to speak, read and/or write in different languages.
 If you are applying for a job in the U.S., your resume will most likely be in English, which will show your comprehension of American English.
 The language skills on your resume could include any other languages in which you have intermediate, advanced, proficient or native comprehension abilities.

 Why are language skills important?